 You can even use your own raked leaves as a layer of mulch.
 To do so, first cut down any existing weeds as close to the ground as possible.
 Next, spread the newspaper on the ground around the area you wish to spread the mulch.
 Then, shred your leaves and pile them into two or three-inch thick layers on top of the newspaper.
 You now have a layer of extra weed protection.

 The absolute best way to control broadleaf weeds that germinate in the fall is through a post-emergent weed killer.
 Post-emergent herbicides are sprays that target weeds that have already been established.
 The chemicals in the spray disable the plants’ ability to start photosynthesizing and kill the weed.
 As we mentioned earlier, weeds are still gathering up nutrients, and if they succeed, they will disperse hundreds of seeds across your lawn, lay in wait till the spring, and come to fruition.
 By using a post-emergent spray, you can stop them in their tracks and get a head start before the warm weather blesses us this spring.

 The professionals at Showcase Lawn Care know and understand the type of weeds that grow in Minnesota.
 We also understand that weeds can ruin the look of your lawn.
 Our highly effective weed control program offers a way to prevent and control weeds from taking over your yard.
-With our weed control program, we can prevent weeds early and stop them from spreading.
+Our weed control program can prevent weeds early and stop them from spreading.